THE RAMBLINGS OF AN

 and I did the work that I was assigned to do, in

-supporting the war effort.
+supporting the war effort in Vietnam.

 I quit school after I failed the seventh